haddocking/haddock3/docs/examples.md

 This example illustrates the refinement of a complex.
 In that case the molecules are kept in their original positions and the complex is subjected to a short flexible refinement in explicit solvent with the `mdref` module.
 The same complex as for the `docking-protein-protein` example is used.
 The molecules are defined separately in the config file (and could consist each of an ensemble, provided the two ensembles have exactly the same number of models).

-In this example all parameters are left to their default settings, except for manually defining the histidines protonation states and setting the `sampling_factor` to 10, which means that from each starting complex 10 models will be generated with different random seeds for initiating the molecular dynamics phase.
+In this example all parameters are left to their default settings, except for manually defining the histidines' protonation states and setting the `sampling_factor` to 10, which means that from each starting complex 10 models will be generated with different random seeds for initiating the molecular dynamics phase.

 The `caprieval` module is called at the end to assess the quality of the models with respect to the known reference structure.

 ## scoring

-This example illustrates the use of HADDOCK3 for scoring purpose.
+This example illustrates the use of HADDOCK3 for scoring purposes.
 In contrast to HADDOCK2.4, HADDOCK3 can score a heterogenous set of complexes within one run/workflow.
 In this example, four different types of complexes are scored within the same workflow:

 - an ensemble of 5 models taken from CAPRI Target161
 - a protein-DNA complex (model taken from our protein-DNA docking example)